dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 excerpt: ""
 ---

-- intro two this part with discussion on financial/social/informational and an overview on how all forms of government/society can be dilineated based on how they control/disseminate (diffuse) these resources
+- intro two this part with discussion on financial, social, informational resources and an overview on how all forms of government/society can be dilineated based on how they control/disseminate (diffuse) these resources

-- chapman-kolmogorov as applied to the direction of focus/attention as over time, explaining the likelihood of attention
-  - (move to a section on the spatial/informational projection of attention)
+  - (no, move this to a separate article)

-  - ADD & completion of tasks, where the imposition of dependencies in those tasks requires the redirection of attention over more or less distance in "attention-space"
-  - through the course of a small window of time, the more specific the path through attention space is required to be, the more control is required to hold the path fixed to and from those dependencies. therefore, the imposition of additional dependencies requiring the projection of attention in disparate directions implies the need for more control over attention to mitigate the higher probability of deviation from the path.
+- TODO: move the section on configurational entropy to be first (as long as order is consistent)

 ### The Pecking Order